The Economic Costs of Financial Distress

 Date Written: November 20, 2019

 We estimate the economic costs of financial distress by exploiting cross-supplier variation in real estate assets and leverage, and the timing of real estate shocks.
-We show that for the same client buying from different suppliers, its purchases from suppliers in financial distress decline by an additional 10% following a drop in local real estate prices.
-The effect is more pronounced in more competitive industries, manufacturing and durable goods industries, for producers of less-specific goods, and when the costs of switching suppliers are low.
-Our results suggest that the indirect costs of financial distress are economically important.
+We show that for the same client buying from different suppliers, its purchases from distressed suppliers decline by an additional 10% following a drop in real estate prices.
+The effect is more pronounced in more competitive industries, manufacturing and durable goods industries, for less-specific goods, and when the costs of switching suppliers are low.
+Our results suggest that the indirect costs of financial distress are driven mostly by clients reducing their purchases from distressed suppliers.

 Keywords: Financial Distress, Economic Distress, Real Estate Shocks, Supply Chain